voodoo/caveman-guide/src/content/blog/02-low-carb/index.md

 ---
-title: "Blog Collection"
+title: "Low carb"
-description: "How to add posts to the blog."
+description: "Never needed it any way"
 date: "2024-03-21"
 ---